cassiancc/Immersive-Overlays/README.md

 - With [Tough as Nails](https://modrinth.com/mod/tough-as-nails) installed, this data is sourced from the player's temperature.
 - With [Cold Sweat](https://modrinth.com/mod/cold-sweat/) installed, this data is sourced from the player's temperature.
 - With [Legendary Survival Overhaul](https://www.curseforge.com/minecraft/mc-mods/legendary-survival-overhaul) installed, this data is sourced from the player's temperature.
+- With [Thermoo](https://modrinth.com/mod/thermoo) installed, this data is sourced from the player's temperature.

 ## Speed Overlays